How to Paint Rocks: The Ultimate Guide

 If you happen upon a small- to medium-sized rock with a smooth texture that’s less porous, you might want to grab it.
 However, taking rocks from preserves or beaches is not recommended or environmentally conscious (sometimes illegal), so it’s best to buy them.

-Painted rocks can be any size but you don’t want it too small (difficult to paint and spot/find when outdoors).
+Painted rocks can be any size but you don’t want the rock to be too small (difficult to paint and spot/find when outdoors).
 You also don’t want it too big if you are planning on moving it around.
 However, if it will be sitting in a garden, bigger might be fine.
 It all depends on your plan.

 How to Prep Rocks for Painting